TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 23/Jeremiah 23.37.md

 ---

-Thus shalt thou say to the prophet, What hath Jehovah answered thee? and, What hath Jehovah spoken?
+You shall say to the prophet, What has Yahweh answered you? and, What has Yahweh spoken?